Are you looking for the best Oahu resorts for teens? Keep scrolling for my honest Alohilani Resort Waikiki Beach review.

 Where is the Alohilani Resort?

-The Alohilani Resort is located directly across from world-famous Kuhio Beach on the East end of the Waikiki Strip.
+The Alohilani Resort is located directly across from the world-famous Kuhio Beach on the East end of the Waikiki Strip.
 That’s the side closer to Diamond Head.

 Even though it’s almost on the edge of Waikiki, it’s still steps away from tons of shops and restaurants.
 And it’s just a short drive to Leonard’s Bakery to get their world-famous malasadas!